 PLEASE NOTE: In the "best" of times, talking or thinking about death can make people uneasy.
-Clearly the past 1 1⁄2 years has been far from the "best" in much of the world.
+Clearly the past year or so has been far from the "best" in much of the world.
 I suspect that far more of us (myself included) have been hit by close losses - as well as persistent, pervasive reminders of death - than is typical for an offering of this course.